TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Tutorials/CustomLinkBrowser.rst

 ..  include:: _CustomLinkBrowser/_GithubLinkBuilder.rst.txt

+..  todo: Mention LinkFactory for v12 and other calling API for v11

+The link builder must be registered in :file:`ext_localconf.php`, so that the correct link builder for the new type can be determined by the calling API:

+..  code-block:: php
+    :caption: EXT:examples/ext_localconf.php (Excerpt)

+    $GLOBALS['TYPO3_CONF_VARS']['FE']['typolinkBuilder']['github'] =
+        \T3docs\Examples\LinkHandler\GithubLinkBuilder::class;

 The function :php:`AbstractTypolinkBuilder::build()` is called with the link configuration and data from the typolink function.
 If the link can be rendered, it returns a new :php:`\TYPO3\CMS\Frontend\Typolink\LinkResultInterface`.
 The